The introduction of qualifying times for NationalsAugust 29, 2017

 Therefore, a time you swam at the ASA Nationals in October 2015 would be valid for entry into this year’s event.

-Your entry time will come direct from Masters rankings
+Your entry time will come direct from British rankings

-As this is the first year, your entry time will come direct from Masters rankings and you will be unable to make any changes to your ranking time.
+As this is the first year, your entry time will come direct from British rankings and you will be unable to make any changes to your ranking time.

 Personally I understand that Masters are different from mainstream swimmers and that a myriad of things can affect your performance.